Skip to main content

 Step 5 - Scale down with message draining

 The operator not only can scale up brokers in a cluster but also can scale them down.
-Now we have messages on both brokers.
-If we scale one broker down, will the messsages go offline with it and stuck in its persistence store?
+As we set messageMigration: true in the broker cr, the operator will migrate messages when the StatefulSet is scaled down.

-activemqartemis.broker.amq.io/ex-aao configured
+activemqartemis.broker.amq.io/ex-aao patched

-$ kubectl get pod -n myproject
+kubectl get pod -n myproject

 NAME READY STATUS RESTARTS AGE

-activemq-artemis-operator-58bb658f4c-m9rfr 1/1 Running 0 26m
+activemq-artemis-controller-manager-5d969499b-rpxg4 1/1 Running 0 80s

-ex-aao-ss-0 1/1 Running 0 20m
+ex-aao-ss-0 1/1 Running 0 68s

-$ kubectl exec ex-aao-ss-0 -n myproject -- /bin/bash /home/jboss/amq-broker/bin/artemis queue stat --user admin --password admin --url tcp://ex-aao-ss-0:61616
+kubectl exec ex-aao-ss-0 -n myproject -c ex-aao-container -- /bin/bash /home/jboss/amq-broker/bin/artemis queue stat --user admin --password admin --url tcp://ex-aao-ss-0:61616

 Connection brokerURL = tcp://ex-aao-ss-0:61616